-Two perspectives inspired by John Zimmer’s post on Kung Fu and self-defense…
+Two different perspectives on the same event, inspired by John Zimmer’s post on Kung Fu and self-defense…

 Adira walked down the street, wearing a comfortable summer ensemble: tank-top, shorts, and flip-flops.
 Twenty yards ahead, she spotted two idle and suspicious men sitting quietly.
 To a Krav Maga expert of her status, they were no concern.
 She casually walked past them.

 Suddenly, the nearest man lunged forward.
 Adira’s training immediately kicked in; she silently asked herself, How should I disable this attacker?
 In an instant, she had already struck him in the chin, kneed him in the stomach and thrown him to the ground.
 Having solved the problem, she continued her walk.

 Then the second man attacked from behind!
 Adira responded with a powerful side kick, followed by two more of her infamous knee strikes.
 Finally realizing the danger of her circumstances, she ran away.

 Fortunately, her Krav Maga was a complete success.

 (The original video accompanying this post is currently unavailable.)

 Adira walked down the street, alone and unarmed.
 As a practitioner of self-defense, she would normally try to avoid this scenario altogether–but the enchanting summer afternoon had silenced her better judgment.
 Twenty yards ahead, she spotted two idle and suspicious men sitting quietly.
 Adira’s training immediately kicked in; she silently asked herself, How do I avoid fighting with any would-be attacker?

 As there was no other route home, she continued forward, forgetting to tread along the far side of the path.
 While the additional three feet of distance would not have protected Adira, it would have given her an extra half-second to respond to any sudden lunges.
 A half-second is a long time in such circumstances.